rsdoiel/extractor-js/README.md

 Periodically I wind up writing scripts to screen scrape or spider sites.
 Node  is really nice for this. extractor-js is a utility module for these types of script.

-## Three methods
+## Four methods

-extractor has three methods -
+extractor has four methods -

 * `FetchPage` - get a page from the local file system or via http/https
 * `Scrape` - A combination of FetchPage(), Cleaner(), and Transformer() which fetches the content, parses it via